-The Core Curricula for Public Junior Colleges in Texas (located in the back immediately before the index in this catalog) established by the Coordinating Board, Texas College and University System, will be accepted in its entirety and applied toward appropriate degrees.
+The Core Curricula for Public Junior Colleges in Texas established by the Coordinating Board, Texas College and University System, will be accepted in its entirety and applied toward appropriate degrees.
 However, it is not necessary that students complete this exact list of courses.
 Any one of the three major fields are acceptable; and, further, the study of a foreign language is not required for programs of study offered by the College of Management.